tveecf/skin.mimic/readme.md

 <code>Mimic x Cirrus Extended</code><br />
 <code>A gamer centric skin built off the foundations of Mimic with a sprinkling of Cirrus Extended and assorted other MODs.</code>

+NOTE: This is the 0.9.9 codebase.
+It is being updated daily with clean elements.
+If you download this, be sure that new commits will be happening all the time.
+So some stuff may appear broken then miraculously be working on the next commit.

 THANKS AND CREDITS:

 	** @Braz